 Y’all.
-Sugar free buckeyes!!!
+Sugar free candy!!!
+Specifically, these almond buckeyes.
 This recipe and this post have got me SO excited.
 We’re gonna talk candy & goodies this Trim Healthy Tuesday.
 I’ve been a little nervous about the upcoming holidays.
 I mean, in years past, I really LOVED the baking and cookie making.
 We would make all kinds of candies, fudge, cookies, and sweets to enjoy here at home and to give away to family and friends.
 This year, after losing 50 pounds and having so much success on Trim Healthy Mama, I was feeling a little lost.
 How was I going to do the holidays without sugar?

 I mean, I’m not super experienced with the sugar alcohols, and baking with the gluten free, low carb flours.
 The results from what little experimenting I’ve done is pretty, er…experimental.